 All in all, it’s an interesting look at the power of generosity and human goodwill.
 The American community is still alive, and even seems to be thriving online.
 Craigslist Joe offers a compelling look at how we can use technology to help one other.
 If you get a chance to watch the film, I hope it inspires you to help others, and to be part of the resilient American community.

 Ryan Dwyer graduated from the University of Nevada, Reno, with a bachelor’s degree in Psychology and a minor in Philosophy.
-He is currently an intern with the Center for a New American Dream.
+He is currently an intern with New Dream.